 Denise-Marie Ordway, Managing Editor.
-She joined Journalist’s Resource in 2015 after working as a reporter for newspapers and radio stations in the U.S. and Central America, including the Orlando Sentinel and The Philadelphia Inquirer.
+She joined Journalist’s Resource in 2015 after working as a reporter for newspapers and radio stations in the U.S. and Central America, including the Orlando Sentinel and Philadelphia Inquirer.
 Her articles also have appeared in publications such as USA TODAY and the Chicago Tribune, New York Times and Washington Post.
 She has received a multitude of national, regional and state-level journalism awards and was named as a Pulitzer Prize finalist in 2013 for an investigative series she led that focused on hazing and other problems at Florida A&M University.
 Ordway was a 2014-15 Fellow of Harvard’s Nieman Foundation for Journalism.
 She also serves on the Journalist Advisory Board to the national Education Writers Association. @deniseordway

 Nicco Mele, Director, Shorenstein Center.
 He took over leadership of the Center in 2016 after serving as Senior Vice President and Deputy Publisher of the Los Angeles Times and as the Wallis Annenberg Chair in Journalism at the University of Southern California.
 He is the author of The End of Big: How The Internet Makes David the New Goliath and co-founder of EchoDitto (now Echo & Co.), a leading internet strategy and consulting firm.
 Mele also is a board member of the Nieman Foundation for Journalism at Harvard and a Senior Fellow at the USC Annenberg Center on Communication Leadership & Policy. @

 Nancy Palmer, Executive Director, Shorenstein Center.
 She has administrative responsibility for the daily operations of the Center.
 Nancy is editor of the book Terrorism, War and the Press. @